 Skip to content

-Emergency planning what is it?
+Emergency Planning what is it?

 The cycle of emergency planning as a figure of 8.
 1) take direction from risk assessment 2) set objectives 3) determine actions and responsibilities 4) agree and finalise 5) isue and disseminate 6) train key staff 7) validate in exercises and in response 8) maintain, review and consider revison starting form point 1 again and following the process.